Last updated on .

 Sarcophagus

 Each sarcophagus has figures beautifully carved out of marble.
-It’s great to pay attention to the fine details of these ancient works.
+It’s worth paying attention to the fine details of these ancient works.

 Sarcophagus